atiq-cs/blog/input/posts/shell/pwsh.md

     & "$Env:HOME\ss.ps1" $saArgs

 ### Type Conversion
+This part also demonstrates how to use some datatype libraries in commands.

-Command to find ascii number of a bunch of characters,
+Example 1, how do we find ascii number of a bunch of characters?

     $ [int[]][char[]] 'abcd'
     97